paulocode/switch_internal_speakers_nro/README.md

-This patch allows you to dock your switch while still using the internal speakers as audio output.
+This homebrew allows you to dock your switch while still using the internal speakers as audio output.

 # Why?
 Not all monitors have speakers.